-Diversity of identity, culture, and community enriches every interaction in every campus space, from seminar tables to cultural celebrations, from religious observances to political demonstrations.
+Diversity of identity, culture, and

+community promotes a sense of belonging by facilitating interactions in every campus space, from seminar tables to cultural celebrations, from religious observances to political demonstrations.

 Diversity of thought enables every undergraduate to explore courses in more than 80 majors without the restrictions of a core curriculum.